2025 registration OPEN!

 We recommend using a computer or laptop for this step for a smoother upload process.

-Non-Resident Fee Payments
+Non-Resident Fee Payments (BOX LACROSSE ONLY)

 Non-resident fees are assessed by the City of Owen Sound to all players who reside outside of the city limits.
 This fee must be paid prior to completing online registration.
 The non resident card number must be provided during the registration process.
 You may pay in person at City Hall or online on the City of Owen Sound website.